8 Ways to Focus on Fiber

 meal planning using a tablet

-Here are some ideas for upping your fiber:
+Here are some ways for upping your fiber:

-1. Eat the whole thing.
+1. Choose whole grains.
 Choose breads, crackers and cereals made from whole grains.
-Refined grains are stripped of their outer coat (bran), which removes some of the important vitamins, minerals, and nutrients, including fiber.
+Refined grains are stripped of their outer coat (bran), which removes some of the important vitamins, minerals and nutrients, including fiber.
 Enriched grains have some of the vitamins and minerals added back.
 Brown rice is a whole grain; white rice is not.
 Similarly, removing the skin from fruits and vegetables decreases their fiber content.
-It’s better to eat an apple than to drink apple juice.
+For example, you get more fiber from eating an apple than by drinking apple juice.

-3. Add some beans.
-Tuck beans into whole-grain tortillas or pita bread.
-Add them to soups, salads, and pasta dishes.
-Toss beans into sautéed veggies or mix them with cooked greens and garlic.
+6. Add beans.
+Tuck canned no-salt-added beans into whole-wheat tortillas or pita bread.
+Add them to soups, salads and pasta dishes.
+Toss beans into sauteed veggies or mix them with cooked greens and garlic.

-4. Rise and shine (and snack.)
-Start your day with a breakfast of whole grain cereal or oatmeal.
+7. Rise and shine.
+Start your day with a breakfast of whole-grain cereal or oatmeal.
 Add some bananas, berries or other fruit.
-Or, crush up that tasty cereal and mix it with yogurt.
-Whip up a breakfast smoothie in your blender with frozen fruit and low-fat milk.
-Fresh or dried fruit, raw vegetables, and low-fat popcorn and whole-grain crackers are all good snack choices.
-And a small handful of unsalted nuts or pumpkin seeds is a portable, healthy snack star!
+Whip up a breakfast smoothie with frozen fruit and fat-free or low-fat milk.

 Lipton